What is sampling?

-Stratified sampling has benefits but it also introduces the question of how to stratify a population, which adds in more risk of bias.
+Stratified sampling has benefits but it also introduces the question of how to stratify a population, which can create more risk of bias.

 4. Cluster sampling

-With cluster sampling, groups rather than individual units of the target population are selected at random.
+With cluster sampling, groups rather than individual units of the target population are selected at random for the test.
 These might be pre-existing groups, such as people in certain zip codes or students belonging to an academic year.